Welcome to Binfield Heath, a civil parish near Henley-on-Thames in South Oxfordshire. It encompasses Binfield Heath village and the hamlet of Crowsley

 All local people are invited to meet the council and bring up any matters of interest or concern.
 If you have anything you would like to raise with the council you can do that in the public question time.
 You can contact the clerk on clerk@binfieldheath.org.uk

-Parish council vacancy
+Parish Council vacancy

 Stay up to date